-Mekong delta, rising water
+Mekong Delta, rising water

 Known as Viet Nam’s rice bowl, the Vietnamese provinces in low-lying areas in the Mekong Delta are one of the world’s most vulnerable areas to rising sea levels caused by climate change.

+The entire area, Home to more than 17 million people, is at risk of heavy flooding due to water from upstream coupled with quickly rising tides.
 A predicted sea-level rise of 30 cm by the year 2050 is expected to accelerate salinity intrusion.
-According to a study of the Southern Irrigation Research Institute, seawater presence effects thousands of hectares of rice field every year.
+According to a study by the Southern Irrigation Research Institute, seawater presence affects thousands of hectares of rice fields every year.

-Copyright © 2017 Franco Guidi.
+Copyright © 2012 Franco Guidi.
 All rights reserved.